moerwald/c-sharp-git-hooks/README.md

 Disadvantages:

-1. Committing and pushing slows down
+- Committing and pushing slows down

-We all know the problem where we've to perform bug-fixes shortly before a deadline ends.
-You do some minor changes in the code, sync them up to the remote repository and tell your colleague/boss that the code can be shipped.
-You leave the office, and receive an email some minutes or hours later, complaining that the code doesn't even compile.
-And even worse, your commit was the one that broke the code.
-Wouldn't it be great if your version control system (in our case GIT) compiles the code before committing it, and even better run the unit tests before pushing your changes to remote repository (and of course declining the push in case of a failed unit test)?

-To achieve this two things have to be realized:
+The idea for this scripts was based on following issues:

+- CI (e.g. Jenkins) doesn't check all temporary branches, e.g. short living feature or bugfix branches that are going to be merged to the production branch.
+- Developers don't check the CI outcome (which is very sad, but not uncommon at daily work ...)
+- Increase feedback time.
+You'll "immediately" get feedback on commit/push if your code is ok, or if you messed something.

+As base for above mentioned GIT behviaour the following points needs to be realized:

 1. Your code has to be compilable via the cmd-line.
 2. You need to add to create GIT hook scripts and update the hook directory of your local GIT repository (or tell GIT to point to a directory containing your hooks).

 ## Make your solution compilable via cmd-line

-In this repository I'm using [Nuke](https://nuke.build) to define build the steps to build a .net core HelloWorld console app and a dummy Helloworld unit test project.
-[Nuke](https://nuke.build) defines the several build steps in C#, the corresponding project is located in the build directory.
-The build project, build.ps1 and build.sh were generated via the [Nuke](https://nuke.build) wizard, by calling ```nuke :setup``` on the command line. build.ps1 acts more or less as proxy to the cmd-line app, that is the output of ```_build.csproj```.
+In this repository [Nuke](https://nuke.build) is used to define build the steps to build a .net core "HelloWorld" console app and a dummy "Helloworld" unit test project.
+[Nuke](https://nuke.build) defines several build steps in C#, the corresponding project is located in the build directory.
+The build project, `build.ps1` and `build.sh` were generated via the [Nuke](https://nuke.build) wizard, by calling ```nuke :setup``` on the command line. `build.ps1` acts more or less as proxy to the cmd-line app, that is the output of ```_build.csproj```.
 Each target defined in [Build.cs](https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects/blob/master/build/Build.cs) is proxied by the ```-target``` parameter of ```build.ps1```.
 Based on that you're able to build your software via:

 ```
 > .\build.ps1 -target compile